noahdotpy/mytoolbox/README.md

 The three frequencies are `weekly`, `weekly-git`, and `daily-git`.
 If you don't add a frequency in your tag it will default to `weekly`.
 This means that if your tag is only `previous` or `current` or a fedora version, then you will be using the `weekly` frequency.

 To use different build frequencies just add it to your tag.
-An example of this is using the `daily-git` build frequency on Silvara current to get `silvara:current-daily-git`.
+An example of this is using the `weekly-git` build frequency on Silvara current to get `silvara:current-weekly-git`.

 Below is a table to explain the differences between the frequencies: